AdobeDocs/analytics.en/help/implement/other/digital-assistants.md

 **Consumer:** "8:30pm"

-**Google:** "Sounds good, the Driver will be by at 8:30pm"
+**Google:** "Sounds good, the driver will be by at 8:30pm"

 Sessions are important to keep context, and help collect more details to make the digital assistant more natural.
 When implementing Analytics on a conversation, there are two things to do when a new session is started:

-1. **Reach out to Audience Manager:** Get the relevant segments that a user is a part of so that you can customize the response.
+1. **Reach out to Audience Manager**: Get the relevant segments that a user is a part of so that you can customize the response.
 (For example, this person currently qualifies for the multi-channel discount.)
-2. **Send in a new session or launch event:** When you send the first response to Analytics, include a launch event.
+2. **Send in a new session or launch event**: When you send the first response to Analytics, include a launch event.
 Usually, this can be sent by setting context data of `a.LaunchEvent=1`.

 ```text
 GET /b/ss/[rsid]/1?vid=[UserID]&c.a.LaunchEvent=1&c.Intent=[intent]&pageName=[intent]  HTTP/1.1